kumlali/handyjenkins/README.md

 With Firefox:

-* Open Firefox on the machine that container runs or any swarm node for the swarm case.
+* Open Firefox on the host that container runs or any swarm node for the swarm case.
 * Connect to [https://localhost:8443](https://localhost:8443).

 With curl: